-The trailer for new Acorn TV series Gold Digger promises a messy, scandalous thriller in which Julia Ormond finds herself romantically involved a much younger Ben Barnes, who may or may not be after much more than just her affection.
+The new Acorn TV series Gold Digger trailer promises a messy, scandalous thriller in which Julia Ormond finds herself romantically involved with a much younger Ben Barnes, who may or may not be after much more than just her affection.

-As the title suggests, much of this series will be focused on a May-December romance, a trope which probably wouldn't be considered shocking at all if the relationship in question were between a a much-older man and a younger woman.
-After all, we see that every day - it's generally just seen as a thing that happens, particularly if the man in question is wealthy or influential.
+As the title suggests, much of this series will be focused on a May-December romance.
+This trope probably wouldn't be considered shocking if the relationship in question were between a much older man and a younger woman.
+After all, we see that every day - it's generally just seen as a thing that happens, mainly if the man in question is wealthy or influential.
 It's expected.
 Men are allowed to trade on their power or wealth in this way.
 But women?
 Not so much.

-"What attracted me to the story is the way that it's provocative and it challenges us in terms of how we see women who have devoted their life to motherhood - and what they do when that phase is coming to an end," Ormond said in a statment.
-"To Julia’s children there is a sense that Benjamin is a threat to their inheritance and a feeling that there is something off about him, but it’s founded in this disbelief that he could genuinely love her.
+"What attracted me to the story is how it's provocative and challenges us in terms of how we see women who have devoted their lives to motherhood - and what they do when that phase is coming to an end," Ormond said in a statement.
+"To Julia’s children, there is a sense that Benjamin is a threat to their inheritance and a feeling that there is something off about him, but it’s founded in this disbelief that he could genuinely love her.
 So each episode unpacks this, looking at the preconceived ideas about how women should be with men.
-Despite the fact that we’re very used to seeing older men with much younger women, to see the reverse throws into sharp relief our societal expectations of women.”
+Even though we’re very used to seeing older men with much younger women, to see the reverse throws into sharp relief our societal expectations of women.”

 Watch the trailer for yourselves below.